ExeClim/Isca/docs/source/index.rst

 Overview
 ========

-A framework for idealised atmospheric modelling.
+Isca - a framework for idealised atmospheric modelling.

 Contents
 --------